PennLINC/CuBIDS/docs/example.rst

     $ cubids-remove-metadata-fields BIDS_Dataset --fields PatientName

-The command should succeed silently.
+This command should succeed silently.

 Checking the BIDS dataset into DataLad
 -------------------------------------------